If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

 Address: 5840 SW 8th St Miami FL 33144

 “Must” Thing to Do in Little Havana: Enjoy the Food

 ➜ Sign up for a Food and Walking Tour of Little Havana

 Eat Lunch at Versailles

 This is the most famous Cuban restaurant in Little Havana.
-(Which is a bit ironic, because it’s named after the palace in France, not Cuba.
-But maybe there’s some humor in that!)
+(This is a bit ironic because it's named after the palace in France, not Cuba.
+But maybe there's some humor in that!)

-Versailles is a bit like a diner inside, with a Cuban menu that’s affordable and plentiful.
+Versailles is a bit like a diner inside, with an affordable and plentiful Cuban menu.
 They may have mirrored walls, but the similarities between Versailles – just outside Paris – and Versailles – the restaurant in Little Havana – pretty much stop at the name.